decidables/decidables/sites/detectable/src/signal.md

     wait="0" iti="0"></rdk-task>
 </sdt-example-human>

 Noise is incoherent or random motion.
 Every dot is moving in a *different* direction.
+When there is only noise, and no signal, we say that the signal is :key[absent].

 ## Signal and noise